vlahm/Chime/Chime/README.md

 ```
 Then execute from any terminal with, e.g. `chime 1h15m 'start dinner'`.
 #### 3. Run from anywhere as daemon (disconnect from shell)
+For full functionality (and suppression of potential noncritical error messages),
-For full functionality, it is best to run Chime as a daemon process, which
+it is best to run Chime as a daemon process, which
 places it in the "background" and allows you to close the terminal that
 spawned it without terminating its process.

 Add the following function to your `.bashrc` file.
 You'll need to update the filepath for `chime.py`.
 You can put the output file
 `nohup.py` in the same directory as `chime.py` or anywhere you like.
 Just note
-that it's referred to twice in this function definition.
+that it's referred to twice in this function definition, and both will have to be
+modified.
 ```bash
 function chime {
     nohup python example/path/chime.py $1 $2 > \